ritza-co/handbook/docs/how-to/project-specific-docs/bryntum/cross-posting.md

 ## Dev.to

-To post to Dev.to, you need to copy and paste the post's raw markdown, add in the images, canononical link and four categorical tags.
+To post to Dev.to, you need to copy and paste the post's raw markdown, add in the images, canonical link, and four categorical tags.

-* Sign into Bryntum's dev.to account and select "Create Post".
+* Sign in to Bryntum's dev.to account and select "Create Post".
-* In the dropdown menu next to "Create Post", change the account type from "Personal" to "Bryntum" .
+* In the dropdown menu next to "Create Post", change the account type from "Personal" to "Bryntum".

 ![](https://i.ritzastatic.com/images/f8b758eb441e4ae986311a14c87c71f2/dev-account.png)

 * Copy the markdown of the post from GitHub's "Raw" view and paste it into the editor.
 * Select the "Save draft" option as you work.

-### Add Images to the Post
+### Add images to the post

 * Download all the images from the GitHub repo onto your local machine.
 * Find the images in the dev.to article by using "Ctrl + F" and search for the folder name that the images were saved to in the GitHub repo.
 For example, search for "images" if the images were saved to a folder of that name